 Chicago Atlantic Real Estate Finance Schedules Fourth Quarter 2022 Earnings Release and Conference Call Dates

-CHICAGO, Feb.
-21, 2023 (GLOBE NEWSWIRE) -- Chicago Atlantic Real Estate Finance, Inc. REFI ("Chicago Atlantic" or the "Company"), a commercial mortgage real estate investment trust, announced details for the release of its results for the fourth quarter ended December 31, 2022.
+/EIN News/ -- CHICAGO, Feb.
+21, 2023 (GLOBE NEWSWIRE) -- Chicago Atlantic Real Estate Finance, Inc. (NASDAQ: REFI) ("Chicago Atlantic" or the “Company”), a commercial mortgage real estate investment trust, announced details for the release of its results for the fourth quarter ended December 31, 2022.

 The Company plans to issue its earnings release before the market opens on Thursday, March 9, 2023, and will host a conference call later that day at 9:00 a.m.
 Eastern Time.
 Interested parties may access the conference call live via webcast on Chicago Atlantic’s investor relations website at https://investors.refi.reit/news-events/events or may participate via telephone by registering using this online form.
 Upon registration, all telephone participants will receive the dial-in number along with a unique PIN number that can be used to access the call.
 A replay of the conference call webcast will be archived on the Company’s website for at least 30 days.